Scroll Top

 The Divemaster course lasts for at least two weeks.
 During this course you will expand your knowledge to be able to teach the beginners.
 You will also develop your diving skills to perform them on the master’s level.
 Once you finish the course, less experienced divers will look at you as if you were a model, an example of perfection in diving.

 As a certified Divemaster you will be leading dives, assist the instructors during courses and conduct a few diving programmes.
 That’s why during the course you will need to learn how to do a good, appropriate diving briefing.
-As you can imagine a briefing for a scuba review programme differs from the one you provide before a recreational dive.
-During the second one, it is important to be able to tell the divers about the diving site.
 Sometimes you will also have to draw a scheme of the site and that’s why mapping an open water site is an important part of the course.

 During the course you will learn a lot, but many divers say that two weeks are not enough to practice new skills.
 That’s why the Divemaster course is often combined with the internship in the diving center.
 Please contact us, if you want to get more information about the internships.